 Boulder Creek - Arapahoe and 13th Underpass

 The City of Boulder initiated planning and design for the Boulder Creek & Arapahoe Underpass (Arapahoe & 13th) project in early 2016 to provide a safer, more accessible and less flood prone underpass.
-The preferred project design was approved by the city's Greenways Advisory Committee (May 11, 2017) and City Council (June 6, 2017) as part of the project Community and Environmental Assessment Process (CEAP) .

 The underpass was identified for improvements for several reasons:

-- The width of the Boulder Creek Path within the existing underpass is too narrow (10 feet) for the volume of users and does not meet the city’s standard for minimum width (14 feet).
+- The width of the Boulder Creek Path within the existing underpass was too narrow (10 feet) for the volume of users and does not meet the city’s standard for minimum width (14 feet).

-- The grades of the approaches are steeper (8 percent on the north approach and 14 percent on the south approach) than the Americans with Disabilities Act standard (less than 5 percent) and the city’s standards for recreational paths (8 percent).
-The steepness of the paths creates a barrier to some potential users and also contributes to fast bicycle and skateboard speeds entering into the underpass, which creates opportunity for conflict.
+- The grades of the approaches were steeper (8 percent on the north approach and 14 percent on the south approach) than the Americans with Disabilities Act standard (less than 5 percent) and the city’s standards for recreational paths (8 percent).
+The steepness of paths creates a barrier to some potential users and also contributes to fast bicycle and skateboard speeds entering into the underpass, which creates opportunity for conflict.

 - Lighting is poor, including during daylight hours, which creates the potential for collisions or close calls and causes some users to avoid the underpass because they do not feel safe.